Former CDC Director Arrested And Charged With Sexual Misconduct

 He added that Vital Strategies had conducted an investigation in which every staff member of his team was interviewed.
 "This assessment determined there have been no incidents of workplace harassment," he said.
 "Vital Strategies greatly values the work Dr. Frieden does to advance public health and he has my full confidence."

-Frieden's next court date was scheduled for October 11.
+Frieden's next court date is scheduled for Oct.
+11.

-Note: A previous version of this story incorrectly said creating the Resolve to Save Lives initiative cost $225.
-It was $225 million.